Baby carrier and sling buying guide

 They range in price from about $50 to $300.

-If you're considering a sling, remember that babies have suffocated in these.
+If you're considering a sling, remember that babies have suffocated in these, in Australia and overseas.
 The highest risk is to premature babies or those under the age of four months, or with low birth weight or breathing difficulties, even something as slight as a cold.
 In these cases a pouch or wrap may be a better option.
 Regardless of the type of carrier or sling, always avoid positioning your baby with their face pressed against the fabric or your body, or lying with a curved back with chin tucked against their chest.

 You might also hear about hip dysplasia.
 This is a congenital or acquired deformation or misalignment of the hip joint, where the thigh bone (femur) misaligns with the hip bone.
 Serious cases are rare, but mild cases are not uncommon and these usually resolve naturally.
 However, the condition can be exacerbated by poor positioning in a carrier or sling if the hips are incorrectly supported, kept too close together or spread too widely, especially in the first few weeks.